CraftAcademyLabs/ca_course/slow_food/slow_food.md

 * Collaboration using Git and GitHub
 * Test and Behavior Driven Development

+**The purpose of this challenge is to simulate a real project and prepare you for the Mid Course Project that you will be working on in week 6 and/or 7 of the Bootcamp.**

 #### Learning Objectives
-* Learn about basic Agile principles
+* Learn about basic Agile practices
   - self organizing teams
   - the importance of planning your work
 * Learn about Sinatra
-  - understand the concept of ORM's vs SQL (DataMapper)
+  - understand the concept of ORM's vs SQL (ActiveRecord)
   - understand the structure of a Sinatra app
     - controllers
     - routes